 This course is an intermediate homiletics course that focuses on the development and delivery of expository sermons.
 Particular attention is given to sermons that are based on sound biblical exegesis.

-Offered: fall Prerequisite: MIN 220, BIB 220
+Prerequisite: BIB 220, MIN 220

 HOM 410 Advanced Sermon Development